cloudControl/documentation/Guides/Python/HelloWorld.md

 ~~~

 ### Process Type Definition
-cloudControl uses a [Procfile] to know how to start your processes.
+exoscale uses a [Procfile] to know how to start your processes.

 The example code already includes a file called `Procfile` at the top level of your repository.
 It looks like this: